 CALL FOR PAPERS

-The East Texas Historical Association invites proposals for papers and sessions for its 2017 annual fall meeting to be held in Galveston, TX at the Moody Gardens Hotel and Resort from October 12-14, 2017.
+The East Texas Historical Association invites proposals for papers and sessions for its 2017 annual fall meeting to be held in Galveston, TX at the Moody Gardens Hotel and Resort on October 12-14, 2017.

 Send proposals to: Program Chair Heather Wooten at firstname.lastname@example.org